JarvinChavez/Data-science-assignments/final_project/README.md

-# Crash Analysis and Alcohol Involvement Prediction
+# Crash Analysis and Accident Contributing Factors

-This project analyzes accident-level data from the **FARS (Fatality Analysis Reporting System)** and predicts alcohol involvement in crashes.
+This project analyzes accident-level data from the **FARS (Fatality Analysis Reporting System)** to explore **how alcohol and other factors (weather, time of day, road conditions) contribute to crashes**.
-It covers **data loading, preprocessing, supervised & unsupervised learning, and visualizations**.
+It focuses on **data loading, preprocessing, feature engineering, supervised learning, and exploratory analysis** to understand potential correlations and risk factors.

 ---

-## Features
+## Objectives

+1. **Understand Accident Contributing Factors**
+   - Identify how alcohol involvement interacts with weather, time, and road conditions
+   - Explore which factors are most strongly associated with crash severity

-1. **Data Loading and Cleaning**
+2. **Data Loading and Cleaning**
    - Automatically finds required CSV files (`ACC_AUX.CSV`, `VEH_AUX.CSV`, `PER_AUX.CSV`)
    - Supports loading from ZIP archives
    - Prepares accident- and person-level datasets for analysis

-2. **Alcohol Involvement Label**
-   - Creates a binary label `alcohol_involved` at the accident level
+3. **Feature Engineering**
-   - Aggregates driver-level alcohol test results to crash-level
+   - Aggregates driver-level alcohol information to accident-level
+   - Encodes categorical variables (time of day, weather, road type) for analysis

-3. **Supervised Learning**
+4. **Supervised Learning**
-   - Logistic Regression model predicts alcohol involvement
+   - Logistic Regression predicts the probability that alcohol was involved
-   - Provides accuracy, classification report, and feature importance
+   - Provides accuracy, classification metrics, and feature importance

-4. **Unsupervised Learning**
+   - Helps explore relationships between alcohol and contextual factors

+5. **Exploratory and Unsupervised Analysis**
-   - K-Means clustering to explore patterns in crashes
+   - K-Means clustering or other techniques to detect patterns in crashes
-   - Clusters accidents by time of day, weather, and road type
+   - Examines how accident characteristics cluster by time, weather, road, and alcohol involvement

-5. **Visualization**
+6. **Visualization**
-   - Distribution plots for alcohol involvement, time of day, and weather
+   - Distribution plots and correlation charts for alcohol involvement and other factors
-   - Annotated for easy interpretation
+   - Annotated for clear interpretation of contributing factors

 ---

 ## Project Structure

 ---

+## Notes

+- The goal is **not just to predict alcohol involvement**, but to **investigate correlations and potential contributing factors** to crashes.
+- Supervised models serve as a tool to quantify how alcohol and other variables may increase crash risk in combination with weather, time, and road conditions.